 The Integrated BS/MS Program is offered in Electrical Engineering and Mechanical Engineering.
-The program is open to a select group of Columbia juniors, with a cumulative GPA of 3.400, and makes possible the earning of both a BS and an MS degree simultaneously.
+The program is open to Columbia University juniors, with a cumulative GPA of 3.400, and makes possible the earning of both a BS and an MS degree simultaneously.

 Many employers are favoring applicants with the additional education and experience implied by the MS degree.
 Merging the BS and MS programs allows Columbia students to earn the MS degree in a very flexible and efficient manner.

 - Earn the MS degree seamlessly.
 The advanced courses have been designed to have the exact prerequisites taken as undergraduates.

 - Students can take graduate classes (if they want) in their senior year, and have them count towards the M.S. degree.